simtownai/simtown/README.md

 - ai

   - broadcast & listening & talking -> add check if we are in place (and also propagate the emoji updatePlayerData) - did that for talking nowm, let's discuss how to best calcualte the position for all those actions
-  - add action reason to the reflection if needed
+  - add action reason to the reflection if reason exists
-  - figure out timing of broadcasts and how to make npcs aware about this
-  - figure out what happens when 2 npcs decide to talk with each other at the same time
   - create kamala and trump chars

 - fix movements to place